 5. A paging is sent from AMF (or AioT NF) to the AioT device via the RAN reader including the first temporary identifier, i.e. Temp ID#1.

-6. A NAS response message is provided by the AioT device including the temporary identifier contained in step 5, i.e. Temp ID#1.
+6. A NAS response message is provided by the AioT device including the temporary identifier contained in step 5, i.e. Temp ID#1 and the corresponding authentication information.

 7. The temporary identifier in steps 5 and 6 is deleted locally both at the AioT device (see step 7a) and AMF (or AioT NF, see step 7b).
 In both cases, the next temporary identifier is set to be the next one in the set received in step 3, i.e. Temp ID#2.